Trip Overview

 DAY 3

 We transfer north (90 minutes) to Glencoe, where we enjoy a scenic hike through one of Scotland’s most striking landscapes, featured in the film Skyfall.
 Our walk follows a section of the West Highland Way, Scotland’s best-known long-distance trail.
 Today we take on arguably the most scenic section, known as the Devil’s Staircase.
 The zigzagging ascent was named by General Wade’s soldiers and later dreaded by dam workers returning from the Kingshouse Hotel in winter.
-After a day in this dramatic landscape, enjoy a well deserved drink at a local pub, before a short transfer brings us to our hotel.
+After a day in this dramatic landscape, enjoy a well deserved drink at the bar, before this evenings meal.

 DAY 4